Jonathan Lacoste: Recognition

 In 2013, Lacoste became one of the youngest entrepreneurs to ever receive funding from a venture capital firm, at the age of 19.

-In addition, Lacoste and the Jebbit team have been profiled in such publications and shows as Forbes, CNBC, The Boston Globe, The Boston Business Journal and others.
-Following his inclusion in the 2015 edition of Forbes 30 Under 30, Lacoste appeared on CNBC's Squawk Box to discuss Jebbit and the challenges of being a millennial entrepreneur.
+In addition, Lacoste and the Jebbit team have been profiled in such publications and shows as Forbes, CNBC, The Boston Globe, and The Boston Business Journal.
+Following his inclusion in the 2015 edition of Forbes 30 Under 30 at the age of 21, Lacoste appeared on CNBC's Squawk Box to discuss Jebbit and the challenges of being a millennial entrepreneur.

+In 2022, Lacoste was recognized as one of the top 50 Emerging Venture Capitalists in the U.S. for his work with Space.VC by the venture capital media outlet, Signature Block.